 Martinborough has several options for boutique accommodation as well as a number of bed and breakfasts and a couple of resorts and hotels.
 Here are a few popular places to stay near the village.

-Peppers Parehua Country Estate is one of the leading resorts in the region and is just a short walk from Martinborough village.
+Parehua Resort is one of the leading resorts in the region and is just a short walk from Martinborough village.
 There is a range of accommodation options, including 30 suites and villas or garden and lakeside cottages.
 There is an on-site restaurant and each of the cottages on the property has its own sitting area with fireplace and private deck.

 The Martinborough Hotel offers traditional country-style hotel accommodation in the heart of Martinborough.
 The verandah rooms are in the original 1882 building, while the courtyard houses seven spacious garden rooms furnished in rustic style.